dd0sxx/sapience/packages/protocol/src/predictionMarket/PredictionMarket_Usage_Examples.md

 ## Overview

-- **Long** initiates a prediction by calling `mint()` and paying `longCollateral`.
+- **Long** initiates a prediction by calling `mint()` and paying `collateralLong`.
-- **Short** pre-approves the contract for `shortCollateral` and provides an off-chain signature authorizing this specific prediction; the long submits that signature to `mint()`.
+- **Short** pre-approves the contract for `collateralShort` and provides an off-chain signature authorizing this specific prediction; the long submits that signature to `mint()`.
 - The verifier validates markets on `mint()`.
 Two NFTs are minted (long and short) and collateral is escrowed.
-- After referenced markets settle, anyone calls `burn(tokenId, refCode)` to resolve and pay the winner.
+- After referenced markets settle, anyone calls `burn(tokenId, referralCode)` to resolve and pay the winner.
-- If long and short are the same address, `consolidatePrediction(tokenId, refCode)` settles immediately in favor of the long.
+- If long and short are the same address, `consolidatePrediction(tokenId, referralCode)` settles immediately in favor of the long.

 ## Contracts